Early release of Super Funds – Can I use my Superannuation for my Plastic Surgery?

 How do I Apply for Early Release of My Superannuation?

-The application for early release of super for surgery are made through the ATO via your ‘MyGov’ account.
+The application for early release of super for surgery is made through the ATO via your ‘MyGov’ account.

-There are certain Super Funds that may not allow early withdrawals and the rules and regulations around super withdrawal for surgery are subject to sudden changes.
+However, there are certain Super Funds that may not allow early withdrawals.
+Furthermore, the rules and regulations around super withdrawal for surgery are subject to sudden changes.

 How do I know if my application for early release will be approved?